The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 • PrimeClass Lounge (T2)

-Right now, PriorityPass if offering up to 25% off yearly memberships.
-In just two lounge visits, you are already ahead vs. paying for one-time access.
-Just one if you bring a guest!
+Right now, PriorityPass is offering affordable yearly memberships.
+In just a couple lounge visits, you are already ahead vs. paying for one-time access.

 There are many other lounges for those flying first or business class, mainly Lufthansa lounges.
 Other business class lounges include: